freenas/freenas-docs/userguide/tn_initial.rst

    Support Representative for initial setup and configuration assistance.

-Once your system has been configured and you are familiar with the configuration workflow, the rest of this document can be used as a reference guide to the features built into the %brand% Storage Array.
+Once the system has been configured and you are familiar with the configuration workflow, the rest of this document can be used as a reference guide to the features built into the %brand% Storage Array.